mxpaul/mxpaul.github.io/_posts/2017-04-04-vnc_server.md

 Add non-root user with sudo access

-	# useradd -c "superwong" wong
+	# useradd -c "supersuperman" superman
-	# usermod -a -G wheel wong
+	# usermod -a -G wheel superman
-	# passwd wong
+	# passwd superman

 From fedora: create ssh key for our new user and push it to vnc server

-	$ ssh-keygen -b 4096 -C 'wong from fedora' -N '' -f ~/.ssh/vncwong
+	$ ssh-keygen -b 4096 -C 'superman from fedora' -N '' -f ~/.ssh/vncsuperman
 	Generating public/private rsa key pair.
-	Your identification has been saved in /home/wong/.ssh/vncwong.
+	Your identification has been saved in /home/superman/.ssh/vncsuperman.
-	Your public key has been saved in /home/wong/.ssh/vncwong.pub.
+	Your public key has been saved in /home/superman/.ssh/vncsuperman.pub.
 	The key fingerprint is:
-	SHA256:QODVOlZkFX0XcYQDGXBo9S6BYLWnxljnkcwLrZ85MIo wong from fedora
+	SHA256:QODVOlZkFX0XcYQDGXBo9S6BYLWnxljnkcwLrZ85MIo superman from fedora
 	The key's randomart image is:
 	+---[RSA 4096]----+
 	|    ..oo=o=*=+ ==|